lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

       -  *EndTime*: Time to stop reporting(ms)
       -  *Dt*: The frequency of reporting in milliseconds(ms)
       -  *Format*: Defines the report output format [Bin, ASCII, HDF5]
-      -  *Number of synapses*: The number of synapses to create

    |edit_report|